top of page

 Pregnancy Loss Clinic/Ward 2 South

 The Pregnancy Loss Clinic is located on Ward 2 South.
 Ward 2 South is located on the second floor in CUMH.
 As you enter the maternity hospital through the main front door go straight through the double brown doors in front of you and you will get to a set of stairs and a lift.
 Go to the second floor and follow directions for Ward 2 South.
-The PLC is the first room on your left as you enter the ward.
+The Pregnancy Loss Clinic is the first room on your left as you enter the ward.

 Pregnancy Loss Remembrance Service